Pitching FAQ

 Submissions and Follow-Ups

-1. Can I submit my song after the deadline?
+1. Can I submit after a deadline?

 No. This is the deadline provided to us either by the guest or the contact.
 Extensions sometimes occur at the guest’s request and will automatically be reflected on the Pitching Opportunities page.
 Deadlines are listed in ET (i.e., New York City, USA time).